"The AirBnB for Rehearsal Studios?" No thanks.

 3) Such services solve a problem that doesn't exist.

 Services such as this take their inspiration from the hotel/accommodation industry, but such comparisons don't apply here.
 A hotel can have 50-200 rooms or more, so if there is even a small delay of 3 minutes with each check-in, it can take them hours every day to sort out.
 It's worth a hotel delegating the responsibility of booking their rooms to a 3rd party, as the booking service can sort out the different languages that the potential guests will speak, the different currencies, the different needs that they have, etc. When you have so many bookings and a turnover of millions per year, spending money getting those problems sorted is well spent, not least because you can cut back on staff costs from problems being solved in advance.
 Thus, the extra cost of these services is usually balanced by extra staff costs that are saved.
 It's also rare that the whole hotel is booked out on any one day, so every extra booking that they get makes them more money.
 The profits are accrued through sheer volume, and booking websites help to pick up the slack.
 By comparison we have 5 studios, most of them usually full, and on any one day we will have met 90% of the bands that are booked in that day at least 5-10 times.
 We already know the studios they prefer, the amplifiers they favour, whether the drummer is right or left handed, and how many microphones they may need, whether they need cymbals, and so on.
 Hotel booking websites help to prevent the problems that create bottlenecks that we don't usually have, since we already know what the bands need, so we can easily plan in advance.
 Even if we did delegate these tasks to a third party, we won’t save staff costs anyway since we only have one member of staff in at any one time.
 These members of staff may as well be helping the bands personally, rather than farming the task out to someone located hundreds of miles away.
 The vast majority of the time we are all booked up anyway, so whilst it might be nice to get an extra booking here and there, that needs to be weighed up against the £39 a month fee that we need to pay to be on the service, which is what some of them charge.
 It's difficult to justify spending money on getting new bands in the door when you are already turning many of them away from being too full.
 In any case, which service would we sign up to?
 Joining up with all of 8 different services who contacted us would mean us paying about £200 a month in such fees, unmanageable for a business our size, especially when the service that they provide merely replicates what we already do.
 Furthermore the biggest tech companies that link customer-to-seller, such as AirBnB and Uber, all rely on having a total knowledge of what bookings are being made in the whole market, and then adjusting their surge pricing accordingly.
 This is the key to their success, it’s the foundation that everything else is built on.
 If the London Underground had a power cut, you may have 50,000 people looking to book an Uber simultaneously, many of which may be happy to pay an extra £3 to be at the front of the queue to get their ride first.
-For such a service you need to adjust the price to match the demand, which in turn encourages more uber drivers to start their shift from being able to earn more money, and perfecting this is the key to their success.
+For such a service you need to adjust the price to match the demand, which in turn encourages more Uber drivers to start their shift from being able to earn more money, and perfecting this is the key to their success.

 Likewise, if there's a big event in a certain city on a weekend, like a music festival or a big football match, AirBnB will change the price of accommodation so that the people offering accommodation get a better price, which then encourages more people to rent out their spare rooms, so that in turn the people looking for accommodation have more chance of securing it.
 The key component that these companies play upon is matching the rise and fall of supply and demand with prices that help to balance it out.
-Whether it is AirBnB, Uber, Deliveroo, BlaBlaCar, Fiverr, their value is not only in matching people together, but in doing it in a way that balances out the needs of the customers with the resources the customers have, yet that doesn't happen with services that look to book rehearsal studios.
+Whether it is AirBnB, Uber, Deliveroo, BlaBlaCar, Fiverr, their value is not only in matching people together, but in doing it in a way that balances out the needs of the customers with the resources the suppliers have, yet that doesn't happen with services that look to book rehearsal studios.
 There's no mechanism to raise prices since we don't have the same conditions of supply and demand, and even if you could, you wouldn't want to since you'd be taking advantage of a band, which may leave a bad impression on a customer who would otherwise be happy to return many, many more times.

 We have customers who have come to us hundreds and hundreds of times over 10+ years, by contrast most people don't go back to the same hotel year after year, and they don't always use the same Uber driver, so there's no need to build up that same depth of relationship.
 In these cases, short term prices surges don't affect their business much, to us it would, massively.
 If surge pricing economics were at one end of the business scale, then the rehearsal studios business model would be at the other end of it.
 The success of the other platforms is mainly due to surge pricing and working out how the algorithms work, and in this case it doesn't apply.
 So saying that you want to be the “AirBnB of rehearsal rooms” is flawed.